Select Language

 An ELSA can help in a variety of ways, including

-Pupils can be referred to an ELSA via the class teacher, Learning Manager, SLT, an outside agency or via a parent/carer.
-ELSA intervention is usually a short-term focus intervention with clear aims for 6 weeks, but can be extended where necessary to help pupils achieve their target.
+Pupils can be referred to an ELSA via a member of staff, an outside agency or via a parent/carer.
+ELSA intervention is usually a short-term focus intervention with clear aims for six-weeks, but can be extended where necessary to help pupils achieve their target.
 There are targets for the ELSA to achieve which makes the intervention measurable so the school knows the pupil has made progress and the intervention has been successful.
 The targets are known as SMART – specific, measurable, achievable, realistic and time limited.
 ELSA is about creating a reflective space for the pupil and it is a very important intervention at St John’s to build pupil confidence and resilience.

 Eye2Eye Counselling